Agriculture and fisheries

 One of the features of Belgian agriculture is the peri-urban nature of its agricultural areas.
 In our densely populated country, the use of agricultural land is subject to competition from housing, industrial areas and road infrastructure, even in the countryside.
 The result is upward pressure on land prices, which is difficult to sustain, especially for young farmers who are setting up and have to make major investments in their farms.
 In addition, compared to other sectors, the income from agricultural activity is lower and working conditions (number of hours worked, arduousness of tasks, etc.) are harder, which can be a serious disincentive to the profession.
 This is why, in Belgium, CAP financial support is particularly aimed at investments in agricultural holdings and the setting up of young farmers.

 The last decade has seen the "greening" of agriculture.
-The CAP has introduced an obligation for farmers to use practices that are environmentally friendly and combat climate change.
-Farmers must provide environmental services in order to be fully eligible for CAP financial support.
+The CAP has introduced an obligation for farmers to put into place practices that are good for the environment and for the fight against climate change, in line with the aims of the new European climate strategy (Green Deal, long term strategy for a climate-neutral EU in 2050).
+In order to be entitled to the CAP financial support, farmers must provide environmental services.
 For example, it is mandatory to have crop diversification and an area of ecological interest on each farm or group of farms.
 In Belgium, alternatives are planned, such as plant cover, extensive grassland, crops with a positive contribution to eco-efficiency, agroforestry, mechanical weeding and direct seeding.

-The common organisation of agricultural markets is another vital component of the CAP, reflecting the importance of a competitive and efficient food production chain.
+The common organisation of agricultural markets is another essential component of the CAP.
+It embodies the importance of a competitive and efficient food production chain.
 Belgium advocates strengthening the bargaining power of farmers in the food production chain through the creation of producer organisations and inter-branch organisations in all sectors of agriculture.
 Producers must have real bargaining power within the agri-food sector.
 Belgium is clearly in favour of these organisations being able to collectively negotiate the prices and quantities of their members' products.
 At the end of 2018, agreement was reached in the European Union on a directive to combat unfair commercial practices, one of the main causes of imbalance in the food chain.
-Its scope will protect 100% of farmers and 97% of agricultural businesses.
-Over time, the CAP has established a "safety net", a set of mechanisms to deal with market disruptions and the increasing volatility of farmers' incomes caused by significant price fluctuations of prices in internal and external markets.
+Its scope protects 100% of farmers and 97% of agricultural businesses.
+Over time, the CAP has established a "safety net", a set of mechanisms to deal with market disruptions and the increasing volatility of farmers' incomes caused by significant price fluctuations in internal and external markets.
 In this context, Belgium insists on the need for supply and risk management tools, which enable crisis and market regulation measures to be activated quickly and flexibly.

 On another front, the CAP has established a "School fruit, vegetables, milk and milk products" programme, through which the European Union co-finances the purchase and free distribution of fresh fruit, vegetables and milk products to school children.
 For Belgium, it is a tool for informing and educating children about the importance of agricultural products, farming and healthy eating habits.
 The "School fruit, vegetables, milk and milk products" programme has been successfully implemented in Belgium.
 The budget made available to Belgium by the European Union amounts to approximately €1,800,000 per school year, and 420,000 Belgian schoolchildren (37%) can benefit.

-The shape of the CAP after 2020 is currently being prepared.
-The new management model for the CAP will be simpler and will give more responsibility to the Member States, who will draw up their own strategic plans.
+The Common Agricultural Policy for 2023-2027 provides a new management model and will give more responsibility to the Member States, who will draw up their own strategic plans.
 Belgium advocates a CAP that makes a greater contribution to the EU's environmental and climate objectives.
 The CAP will also have to integrate economic aspects, such as crisis management instruments and improving the position of farmers in the food production chain, as well as social aspects such as replacing generations of farmers and strengthening the attractiveness of the rural environment.
+It must be noted that, in general, the EU agricultural policy places greater emphasis on animal welfare.

 The "Green Deal" announced in December 2019 by the European Commission also includes a "Farm to Fork" strategy.
-This strategy will set out the measures needed to create more efficient systems that are adapted to climate change and provide healthy food, while ensuring a decent standard of living for EU farmers and fishermen.
-Lastly, the recent COVID-19 crisis has highlighted the key role of agriculture.
-This health crisis requires unprecedented measures.
+This strategy sets out the measures needed to create more efficient systems that are adapted to climate change and provide healthy food, while ensuring a decent standard of living for EU farmers and fishermen.
+Lastly, the recent COVID-19 crisis has highlighted the key role of agriculture and its strategic importance.
+This crisis has necessitated unprecedented measures, notably in guaranteeing our security of supply.

 Solidarity and an integrated policy within the EU are more essential than ever for guaranteeing all stages of the food chain.